Speaking and Thought Leadership

 Interested in Bringing Tera Johnson To Speak At Your Event?

 Tera Johnson is a serial entrepreneur whose mission is to create the next generation of environmentally and economically regenerative food and farming businesses.
 The founder of teraswhey® and host of the Edible-Alpha® podcast, Tera participated in the full arc of creating a successful investor-financed company.
-Now the founder of the Food Finance Institute and winner of the UW-Extension Chancellor’s 2017 Wisconsin Idea Award, Tera is a frequent speaker, teacher and financial consultant to sustainable food and farming businesses, social venture funds and investors.
+Now the founder and Director of the Food Finance Institute and recipient of the University of Wisconsin Extension Chancellor’s 2017 Wisconsin Idea Award, Tera is a frequent speaker, teacher and financial consultant to sustainable food and farming businesses, social venture funds and investors.

 See some examples of Tera’s speaking and teaching around the country